Self-doubt and impostor syndrome

 • Unknown or new environments

-• Promotions or new roles where there is a learning curve
+• Promotions or new roles where there's a learning curve

 • Increased responsibility with less direct support